aiven/devportal/docs/products/postgresql/howto/query-python.rst

-Query Data to PostgreSQL with Python
+Query Data in PostgreSQL with Python
 ------------------------------------

 This example queries some data in a PostgreSQL service from Python, making use of the ``psycopg2`` library.